 - Why would you like to join USD's Department of Art program?

-- Why are your future goals and ambitions?
+- Describe your goals and ambitions?

 Applicants are required to turn in the following materials for review: